ros/rosbag_snapshot/README.md

                                write is triggered
   -r [ --resume ]              Resume buffering new messages, writing over
-                               older messages as needed -s [ --size ] arg (=-1)      Maximum memory per topic to use in buffering in MB.
+                               older messages as needed -n [ --no-clear ]            Flag to explicitly NOT clear buffer after writing to a bag file (no tag will clear buffer) -s [ --size ] arg (=-1)      Maximum memory per topic to use in buffering in MB.
 Default: no limit -d [ --duration ] arg (=30)  Maximum difference between newest and oldest